pdmosses/hyperlinked-twins/docs/browsing.md

 each in a separate file.

 Name binding is multi-file:
-a name declared in one module may be referenced in other modules.[^imports]
+a name declared in one module may be referenced in other modules.

-[^imports]: In some meta-languages, module imports are implicit.

 ### Name references